AceSpadee/Portfolio/README.md

-# Peyton Portfolio
+# Peyton's Portfolio

-A personal portfolio website built to showcase my projects, development focus, and contact information.
+This is my personal portfolio website, built to showcase the kinds of projects I enjoy making, how I approach development, and where to find me.

 ## Overview

-This portfolio highlights:
+I built this portfolio to have one place that reflects both my frontend focus and my full-stack development experience.
+It highlights the kinds of projects I like working on, gives a better sense of how I build, and makes it easy to explore my work.

-- who I am as a developer
+The site includes:
-- the types of projects I build
+- a hero section with my core stack and focus
-- featured work with previews and case studies
+- an about section with more context on how I approach development
-- ways to get in contact with me
+- a projects section with previews and expandable project details

-The site includes a modern hero section, an about section, a projects section with thumbnails and expandable case studies, and a contact section.
+- a contact section for getting in touch

 ## Built With